 A petition for an appeal must be filed within 30 days of the postmark date or personal service date of the written notice of the board of review's decision, or the written notice of the board of review's application of a township equalization factor.
-If the appeal is not filed within the 30-day period, the assessment cannot be appealed for that tax year to the Property Tax Appeal Board.
+If the appeal is not filed within the 30-day period, the assessment cannot be appealed for that tax year.